elix/elix.org/content/TouchSwipeMixin.md

 **Purpose:** maps touch events to swipe gestures.

-This mixin works at the beginning of the Elix user interface [pipeline](pipeline).
+This mixin works at the beginning of the [Elix render pipeline](/documentation#elix-render-pipeline).
 In response to touch events, the mixin may call methods on the component or call `setState` directly.

 > **events** ➞ **methods** → setState → render → update DOM